awesome-astro-docker/astromatic/README.md

 # astromatic
-The Astromatic toolbox: Source Extractor, PsfEx, Scamp, Swarp
+The Astromatic toolbox: Source Extractor, PsfEx, and Scamp